Ashfaqur4988/react-ecommerce-backEnd/README.md

 require it with .config()
 then put all the secret keys and critical data there and in place of then use process.env.NAME_OF_THE_KEYS

+creating mongo cluster in mongo Atlas: paste the password in .env click on connect then Connecting with MongoDB Driver copy th db_url replace the password part and add the db name db_url paste it in the .env if not allowed accessing then make a new user and copy the token then by pass it now all items will be empty so we need to add then in the new cloud database for this mongo has given some tools but i used the the exporting and importing manually

+final testing of the app after integrating the cloud db

+now we need to replace the http://localhost:8080 with a simple slash, our routes will start from / (in frontend)

+we need to use the path package to set the path for build because directly putting path is not the best practice use the \_\_dirname server variable, It gives back the location of the current JavaScript file's folder then path.resolve(\_\_dirname,'build') [path resolve joins the directory and the build path]
+\_\_dirname is very useful because generally we dont know where the js folder may be in other project so this will help and pinpoint the exact location

+we shall remove the by pass of token from the common file

+make a vercel.json config file

 -----after deployment------------
 SETTING UP THE PASSWORD RESET ISSUE:
 NODE MAILER shall be used